AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-app-insights/Lab03-getting-started-page.md

-# Getting Started with Lab 03: Monitor an Application with Autoinstrumentation
+# Lab 03: Monitor an Application with Autoinstrumentation

 Welcome to **Lab 03: Monitor an Application with Autoinstrumentation**.
 This Getting Started page provides essential environment setup instructions, navigation guidance, and support information before you begin the hands‑on exercises.